aaronsaray/aaronsaray.com/content/blog/posting-requests-in-php-without-curl.markdown

 <!--more-->

 In this example, I want to post to my form my login credentials of username `aaron` and password `chicken`.
 This will be posting to the URL of `http://test.com/login.do.php`.
-I'll show the code first, and then lets talk about what it does.
+I'll show the code first, and then let's talk about what it does.

 ```php
 $args = array ('username'=>'aaron', 'password'=>'chicken');